bixycler/UniinfoNotes/pages/Mind Jungle.md

 			- qualiton matching the [object's quantum](((67315ec8-cbe8-467c-81c4-d4d0e8750824))) with the [subject's quantum](((672ad2fd-ce09-4831-a9f6-67d95a2654a3))) is the current direct condition for awareness.
 				- To be aware of a form, the qualiton correspondent to that form must be alive (active) in the subject.
 This qualiton matches the object's quantum projected from sensation with the subject's quantum recorded in the past.
 While the object's quantum relates to object's content and the world, i.e. the ((66ea8e12-7c30-449b-9139-bfd8d82394d7)), the subject's quatum relates to the state and other contents of the subject, i.e. the ((66ea8df3-d2f3-4856-b24a-5095dd285f9b)).
-				- The matching, the “equal”, is
+				- The matching can be broken into two parts, the “touching” and the “equal”.
+When two unequal quanta touch, nothing happens, but when two equal quanta touch, it ignites a “spark, bust, snap, click, tick”.
+The qualiton is the one that qualify the equality of quanta.
 				- The central qualition, which is also an ((66f3c6a9-1486-46de-92fe-75aaeaf67834)), is usually mentioned as the “pure consciousness” in the meditation culture.
 However in Unïnfo, the central qualiton is considered as just the ((66c8772a-9b29-45b0-b169-2fa847333e02)) which is the subject of the central awareness in stead of the awareness itself.
 		- ((665359ff-79f1-4669-b10b-f2b0e633a7c1))
 			- Space = awareness